SWFC Shanghai: Robertson's Structural Triumph Over Crisis and Wind

 Architectural Height 492 meters (1,614 ft)

-Floors 101 levels + 3 basements
+Floors 101 stories + 3 basements

 Structural System Dual system: Reinforced concrete core with perimeter Mega-Bracing and Outrigger trusses

-LERA Optimization 10% Steel Reduction (Efficiency redesign)
+LERA Optimization 10% reduction in structural steel (Efficiency redesign)

 Wind Resistance 50m trapezoidal aperture (Vortex shedding mitigation)

-Total Floor Area 381,600 m²
+Gross Floor Area (GFA) 381,600 m²

 Shanghai World Financial Center - Vertical perspective of the mega-braced facade and aerodynamic profile